ABC News names Godwin as president

-(Reuters) -CBS News executive Kimberly Godwin has been named president of Walt Disney Co’s ABC News, the media company said on Wednesday, becoming the first Black woman to lead the news division of a major broadcast television network.
+CBS News executive Kimberly Godwin has been named president of Walt Disney Co's (DIS.N) ABC News, the media company said on Wednesday, becoming the first Black woman to lead the news division of a major broadcast television network.

 Godwin will join ABC News in early May, replacing James Goldston.